elion74/movie-overview/README.md

 This project uses the unofficial IMDB API (https://imdb-api.com/).It displays movie information, actors information and reviews.Each movie and series has a trailer built in so that you can decide if you want to watch it.You have too create an account on https://imdb-api.com/ and get an API-key which you can include in the .env-sample file.
 After that rename it to .env .

-Here is an example of the Detailspage where you can get informations about the movies or series.
+Here is an example of the Detailspage where you can get informations about the movies or series:

 ![Screenshot (19).png](https://github.com/elion74/movie-overview/blob/main/Screenshot%20(19).png?raw=true)